You might have heard about canonical URLâ€™s but not sure what is it? And how to use it?

 Eg; In page such as

-One can choose one page as canonical and rest can be redirect to that selected canonical page URL.
+One can choose one page as canonical and rest can be redirected to that selected canonical page URL.

 4. As mentioned by Google itself, for canonical links Google Prefer HTTPS over HTTP except when there are conflicting signals such as the following: